aaronjcaldwell/aaronjcaldwell.github.io/about.md

 title: About this blog
 ---

-This blog will likely jump all over the place, however it's primary focus is on software development, geospatial topics and of course, a beverage that pairs nicely with each activity.
+This blog will likely jump all over the place, however its primary focus is on software development, geospatial topics and of course, a beverage that pairs nicely with each activity.

 ### About the Author